 REVIEW ARTICLE: As published in Minerals Gazette, March 2000, pp. 30-31

-From snow swept northern China, a group of eight geologists toured six sun-baked Australian mines on a custom-made Australian Mineral Foundation OzMines international study tour late last year.
-Mike Porter of Porter GeoConsultancy who organised and managed the tour for the AMF reports.
+From snow swept northern China, a group of eight geologists toured six sun-baked Australian mines on the custom-made Australian Mineral Foundation OzMines international study tour late last year.
+Mike Porter of Porter GeoConsultancy, who organised and managed the tour for the AMF, reports.

 TOUR OF DUTY